Gaspard II de Coligny: Prelude

 In 1571 Coligny married Jacqueline de Montbel d'Entremont.
 For much of late 1570 and 1571, he remained wary of returning to court, little trusting the offers of safety provided to him by the king.
 Instead he kept himself south in La Rochelle, Both the king of Spain and the Duke of Savoy were convinced he was plotting against them from the city, his marriage to de Montbel d'Entremont only further convincing Savoy, due to her being an heiress in the kingdom.
-He found himself compelled to return in September 1571 however, in hopes of convincing the court of his plan to invade the Spanish Netherlands, with a cross-faith army led by Charles personally.
-Uniting the French against the real enemy, the Hapsburgs.
+He found himself compelled to return in September 1571 however, in hopes of convincing the court of his plan to invade the Spanish Netherlands, with a cross-faith army led by Charles personally, uniting the French against the real enemy, the Habsburgs.
 This plan appealed greatly to Charles, and he grew rapidly in favour with the young, impressionable king.
 He would not however stay at court long, and, failing to convince the council of his plans, he would withdraw after 5 weeks again to his estates.
 Henry, Duke of Guise, spent his time lobbying the court to re-open the investigation into the assassination of his father, but, as with Coligny, the council voted him down.

 From December 1571 to May 1572 Coligny was again absent from court.
-Suspicious of the prospect of the Navarre-Valois marriage, one of the key components of the 1570 peace, Catherine pushed him into acceptance on the issue, both by presenting him the possibility of a war with Spain, and by implying it was necessary for him to be on good terms with the king.
-In the furore that accompanied attempts to remove the Gastines Cross from Paris in 1571 in line with the 1570 peace.
-Coligny seemed fairly unbothered by whether the memorial was removed or not.
+Although he was suspicious of the prospect of the Navarre-Valois marriage, one of the key components of the 1570 peace, Catherine pushed him into acceptance on the issue, both by presenting him the possibility of a war with Spain, and by implying it was necessary for him to be on good terms with the king.
+In the furore that accompanied attempts to remove the Gastines Cross from Paris in 1571 in line with the 1570 peace, Coligny seemed fairly unbothered by whether the memorial was removed or not.
 Increasingly he was consumed in the construction of an anti-Spanish alliance, hoping to bring in a large coalition from the German princes to the Ottoman Empire to bring down Spain.
 French rapprochement with England in April 1572, in the Treaty of Blois (1572) seemed a major step towards the anti-Spanish alliance Coligny dreamed of.
 Yet once again he would run against the near unanimous opposition of the royal council to his plans.

 The fiasco of the Genlis expedition, which in July had crossed the border with 4000 infantry only to be crushed and slaughtered by Spanish troops, only worsened the outlook for Coligny's plans.
 The involvement of Coligny and even the king's secret consent to the expedition of Genlis as a method of testing the water with Spain is a matter of debate.